tuture-dev/cli/README.md

 5. Run `tuture up` to see your tutorial live in the browser

 6. Edit **tuture.yml** and save to change something

+## Why this name, Tuture?

+Tutorials from the future.

 ## License